jasonwadsworth/jasonwadsworth.github.io/_posts/2024-05-06-adding-paid-features-to-saas.md

 ![AppSync to Step Functions](https://jason.wadsworth.dev/images/2024-05-06/tier-feature.gif)

 Each tier shows you what features are included.
 Imagine if you want to move a feature from the basic tier to the free tier.
 If you focus on tiers then you have to go into the code and make that change.
-That doesn't sound so bad, after all, it's just one feature, so probably just one place in the code.
+That doesn't sound so bad, after all, it's just one feature, so just one place in the code.
 What if you decided to add a whole new tier?
 Now you have to find every feature throughout the code and make sure the new tier is included in all the right spots.
 This makes changing tiers difficult and limits your sales and marketing options.

 In addition to allowing you to change tiers, taking a feature-based approach allows you to grandfather in users when you make changes, and even do ala-cart sales where individual features are added for particular customers.